MozillaFoundation/Build-and-Book/LNQ1.md

 Here is further detail on our Q1 progress and Q2 goals for our key initiatives and supporting infrastructures.

 ##Maker Party
-Our goal for Maker Party this year is to tee up year-long engagement and seed Mozilla Web Clubs.
+Our goal for Maker Party this year is to tee up year-long engagement and seed Mozilla Clubs.
 This year, we'll focus efforts on a two-week campaign, July 15-31, which is also historically the busiest two weeks of previous Maker Party campaigns.
 We’ll plan to highlight individual activities from the Clubs curriculum as a hook to drive participation.

 Between now and June, we'll be working closely with the Engagement team to hone our marketing plan.
 We'll also begin initial outreach, coordinating with partners and other teams across Mozilla to maximize impact.

-##Mozilla Web Clubs
+##Mozilla Clubs
 This is a new initiative for us this year, evolved from the success of Maker Party.
 It's our effort to take the sparks of activation from Maker Party and sustain them year round via local groups teaching the web on a more regular basis.
 We want to offer rigorous skills development while also modeling social, participatory learning, as research shows this is one of the most effective ways to teach and learn.

 ![image](http://i.imgur.com/HBw4K9s.png)